-Madam Speaker, in the Fiji Sun dated 29th June, Page 6, I quote:
+Madam Speaker, on page 6 of the Fiji Sun dated 29th June, it says, and I quote:

-"Top Cop praises initiative to regularise the Special Constables in the Budget 2018-2019 has been welcomed as mentioned by some of the Honourable Members yesterday by the Commissioner of Police, Mr. Sitiveni Qiliho was extremely thrilled and then the Government, on behalf of the Special Constables, working for the Police Forces for numbers of years."
+"Top Cop praises initiative to regularise the appointment of Special Constables in the Budget 2018-2019 has been welcomed as mentioned by some of the Honourable Members yesterday by the Commissioner of Police, Mr. Sitiveni Qiliho was extremely thrilled and thanked the Government, on behalf of the Special Constables, working for the Police Forces for numbers of years."